Authors of section

 The POP cuff is molded firmly to the lower leg whilst keeping traction on the heel.
 Relax the molding pressure only when the POP cuff is firm (4–5 minutes).

-Once the plaster cuff around the lower leg has dried and stabilizes the fracture, the padding and the plaster are extended down around the ankle and the foot as far as the metatarsophalangeal (MTP) joints.
+Once the plaster cuff around the lower leg has dried and stabilized the fracture, the padding and the plaster are extended down around the ankle and the foot as far as the metatarsophalangeal (MTP) joints.
 Take care not to extend the plaster over the dorsum of the MTP joints, as this blocks dorsiflexion.

 Do not let padding lie between layers of plaster.

-Once the below knee plaster cast is firm, the knee is extended and the lower leg lifted onto a cushioned leg support.
+Once the below-knee plaster cast is firm, the knee is extended, and the lower leg lifted onto a cushioned leg support.
 One caregiver holds the foot and lower leg to maintain flexion of the knee at about 30° and the other extends the padding and the plaster as high as the upper thigh, remembering not to place padding between layers of plaster.

 It is important to hold the knee position until the entire cast is firm.

-The weak point of the plaster is the junction between the already well-dried below knee POP and the extension to the above knee cast.
+The weak point of the plaster is the junction between the already well-dried below-knee POP and the extension to the above-knee cast.

 This region should be reinforced with an extra roll of plaster.